junxit/us-congress-bills-113/derived/amendments.md

 ### 20 U.S.C. § 9511

-> by striking “and wide dissemination activities” and inserting “and, consistent with section 114(j), wide dissemination and utilization activities” and
+> by striking “and wide dissemination activities” and inserting “and, consistent with section 114(j), wide dissemination and utilization activities”; and

 | | |
 |---|---|